TurboGears/tg2docs/docs/main/Controllers.rst

 | /delete/NewPage                                    | delete     | title :'NewPage'                                |
 +----------------------------------------------------+------------+-------------------------------------------------+

 The parameters that are turned into arguments arrive in string format.
 It is a good idea to use Python's type casting capabilities to change the arguments into the types the rest of your program expects.
 For instance, if you pass an integer 'id' into your function you might use id = int(id) to cast it into an int before usage.
-Another way to accomplish this feat is to use the @validate decorator, which is explained in `Validation <Validation.html>`_
+Another way to accomplish this feat is to use the @validate decorator, which is explained in :ref:`Validation`

-Differences between dispatch in TG1 and TG2
+Differences Between Dispatch In Tg1 And TG2
 -----------------------------------------------

 Here are the major differences in dispatch between CherryPy/Turbogears1 and TurboGears 2.

 * We have not yet implemented cherrypy's mechanism that replaces dots in the URL with underscores when looking up a method name.
 If this feature is important to you let us know on the mailing list.

 * TurboGears2 implements a Quixote inspired lookup method which allows you to do customized dispatch at controller execution time.

 * TurboGears2 implements a new REST-based for resource-driven dispatch.

 * TurboGears2 provides an easy path for supporting mime-type extensions as part of dispatch.

 * Redirect does not know "where you are" in the object tree and move you on from there, it just joins the URL the user requested, with the absolute or relative URL you provide.
 Using absolute URLs is recommended.

 Advanced Topics
 -------------------
 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    ResponseTypes
    TGControllers